-Extended isolation fear for Cardiff six
+Davies wants Javid to 'free' Cardiff six

 Last updated on .From the section Welsh Rugby

+Welsh Conservatives leader Andrew RT Davies has urged the UK government Health Secretary to waive the double quarantine for six Cardiff personnel.

+Three players and three staff members are isolating after a delayed return from red-listed South Africa.

+They isolated for 10 days there and are now doing the same in England.

+Davies hopes Sajid Javid "will agree this is a very unique set of circumstances, which would not have been foreseen in the original rules".

+The bulk of the Cardiff party arrived in the UK on Friday, 3 December and are soon due to leave their 10 days of hotel isolation.

-Cardiff fear the last six of their personnel to reach the United Kingdom from South Africa will have their isolation periods extended.
+However, the six who tested positive had to isolate in Cape Town and Cardiff chief executive Richard Holland has expressed his fear that the six will have their isolation periods extended.

-The three players and three staff tested positive in South Africa.

-Arrivals from a red listed countries must take a Covid test two days later.
+Arrivals from red-listed countries must take a Covid test two days after entering the UK.

-"They're carrying Covid so they likelihood is they're going to test positive and have to default to another 10 days," said Cardiff chief executive Richard Holland.
+"They're carrying Covid so the likelihood is they're going to test positive and have to default to another 10 days," Holland told BBC Radio Wales Sport.

 "It needs a rethink and it needs adapting and that's what we're urging the authorities to do.